Path is set for Bearspaw South feeder main Stage B replacement

 “Plans are rapidly evolving, and teams are currently assessing the full scope of impacts.”

 They said the construction will be sequenced in large sections, with one or two sections being done and completed at each time.
-Once construction is complete and the road surface complete and reopened, they will move on to the next area.
+Once construction is complete and the road surface is complete and reopened, they will move on to the next area.

 “This approach helps reduce the duration of localized impacts,” the city release read.